-In the early years of my marriage, if we had words, I would find myself in a mild panic that he was going to leave; which at the time didn’t seem all that far fetched.
-Alan’s upbringing didn’t learn how to discuss feelings by example in his home.
-You had them, you hurled them at somebody and then you hoped they went away.
-So when we found ourselves in a disturbance, he would get feverishly frustrated and storm out the door, to cool off.
+In the early years of my marriage, if we had words, I would find myself in a mild panic that he was going to leave—which at the time didn’t seem all that far-fetched.
+Alan didn’t learn how to discuss feelings by example in his home.
+You had them, you hurled them at somebody, and then you hoped they went away.
+So when we found ourselves in a disturbance, he would get feverishly frustrated and storm out the door to cool off.
 This sent me into a tailspin as I was living out my biggest fear of being left alone mid emotional meltdown.

 As a young couple, we believed we had to agree on most everything or something was wrong.
 This is not the case.
 There are core values that have to be in alignment and logistical details that have to work but it is entirely possible to disagree on certain issues and still live in harmony.
 This took us a while to figure out.
-And I don’t think we were along in that.
-Over time certain things mellow; the burning need to be right starts to smolder and the desire for peace overpowers the need for victory; or so it did for us.
+And I don’t think we were alone in that.
+Over time, certain things mellow; the burning need to be right starts to smolder and the desire for peace overpowers the need for victory—or so it did for us.

-When we met, I had a very BIG job selling surgical implants in the operating room and Alan was a surgical resident working an average of 52 hours a shift, without sleep.
-We had about 7 minutes a week to connect.
-We were building a life together but there wasn’t all that much together.
+When we met, I had a big job selling surgical implants in the operating room and Alan was a surgical resident working an average of 52 hours a shift, without sleep.
+We had about seven minutes a week to connect.
+We were building a life together, but there wasn’t all that much together.
 What could go wrong?

 The only way this process of resolution works is if there is a clear commitment to stay the course.
 After 33 years, you’d think that would be understood and yet, there are moments when I still feel that twinge of fear.
 I can’t remember the last time we got into a fight, but it is uncomfortable enough for both of us that we prefer to operate in a way that prevents most of them.
 I think about it like I do brushing my teeth so I don’t have to get a filling.
 It’s not avoiding something that is necessary, just choosing to do the work on the front end rather than the back end.